hydroper/fortoresseXY/README.md

 The client side is currently empty, but will use:

 * [Samsung HARMAN AIR](https://airsdk.dev)
-  * The AIR SDK overlay is overlaid into the Apache Flex SDK.
   * AIR supports native WebSocket as of 2024.
 [Download AIR SDK 51.0.](https://airsdk.harman.com/download/51.0.0.2)
 * [Feathers UI](https://feathersui.com) — OpenFL SWC for ActionScript 3